moebiussurfing/ofxSCENE-SVG/README.md

 ## Usage
 Look the example.

-On Illustrator:
+**How to prepare the SVG file on Illustrator:**
 1. Import your image to be vectorized.
 2. Draw all each color mask/shape by hand.
 3. Name the groups/layers as: *group1*, *group2*, *group3*... as in the screenshot.
 4. *Save as* **SVG Tiny 1.1**.
-5. Put the files following the example path structures.
+5. Put the files following the example path and filename structures.

 ## Dependencies
 * [ofxSurfingHelpers](https://github.com/moebiussurfing/ofxSurfingHelpers)